 As around 70% of jobs are not publicly advertised but rather exist in the hidden job market, the age old saying rings true “it’s all about who you know.”

-Networking has drastically changed during this new normal so forget your attempts to perfect the firm handshake for now.
+Networking has drastically changed during this new normal so forget about your attempts to perfect the firm handshake for now.
 Instead why not invite someone in your industry for a virtual zoom coffee?